jacobprall/compression-presentation-app/README.md

 $$ LANGUAGE SQL VOLATILE;
 ```

-Now, the next step is jump into hasura API and connect into your database.
+Now, the next step is jump into hasura cloud and connect the database as a new
+data source.

 In the data panel, after setting up the postgresql URI of you database, you can
 easily track each function as a query or mutation.